iot-lab-kiit/Scavenger-Hunt-App/README.md

 Contributions are always welcome!

-Please adhere to this project's code of conduct.
+Please adhere to this project's `code of conduct`.